intergral/katie-helm/README.md

 `helm upgrade --install katie --create-namespace --namespace katie katie/katie-agent -f values.yaml`

 The pod log can then be inspected to ensure a good connection to the server.

+If you don't wish to use a `values.yaml` file, you can also set these options on the `helm` command above using the `--set` syntax.

 #### API Key Alternatives